CircuitVerse/CircuitVerseDocs/docs/chapter8/1circuittoverilog.md

   - [Verilog code to Circuit](verilogtocircuit.md)

 ## Circuit to Verilog code
-CircuitVerse allows users to convert graphical circuits into Verilog code and export them to be run by different verilog simulators like EDA playground and reconfigurable integrated circuits like FPGAs (NOTE: CV doesn't generate bitstreams for hardwares).
+CircuitVerse allows users to convert graphical circuits into Verilog code and export them to be run by different verilog simulators like EDA playground and reconfigurable integrated circuits like FPGAs (NOTE: CV doesn't generate bitstreams for hardware).

 ## Steps to Convert Circuit to Verilog Code